10 Types of Hawks in Wisconsin

 The Northern Harrier, also known as the Marsh Hawk, is one of Wisconsin’s most common types of hawk.

-These birds of prey are easily recognizable by their long, narrow wings and distinctive white rump patch.
+These birds of prey are easily recognizable by their long, narrow wings and distinctive white rump patches.

-Northern Harriers are skilled hunters, using their keen eyesight and hearing to locate prey such as small mammals, birds, and reptiles.
+Northern Harriers are skilled hunters.
+They use their keen eyesight and hearing to locate prey such as small mammals, birds, and reptiles.

 They often fly low over open fields and marshes, gliding and hovering as they search for food.